 - Employer match on defined contribution plans available to all employees. - Changes in the value of pension benefits.
 The change in value of the pension benefits is defined as the change in the vested portion of the present value of the accumulated benefit obligation from December 31 of the prior year to December 31 of the most recent year for the District-wide Pension Plan as disclosed in Note 8 to the Consolidated Financial Statements in this Annual Report.
 This change in value does not represent cash payments made by the Association during the year, but rather is an estimate of the change in the Association's future obligations under the pension plan.
-The change in the value of the pension benefits is highly sensitive to discount rates used to value the plan liabilities to participants. - Vacation payout for one senior officer due to retirement in 2021.
+The change in the value of the pension benefits is highly sensitive to discount rates used to value the plan liabilities to participants. - Amounts related to vacation payouts to former Senior Officers in 2022 and 2021.

-No tax reimbursements are made to the CEO and senior officers.
+No tax reimbursements are made to the CEO, senior officers, or highly compensated individuals.

 Generally, pension benefits increase annually as a result of an additional year of credited service and related compensation for plan participants.
-The value of the pension benefits increased significantly in 2020 and 2019, primarily due to the decrease in interest rates year over year.
+The value of the pension benefits can also be significantly impacted by changes in interest rates as of the measurement date.

-Pension Benefits Attributable to Senior Officers
+Pension Benefits Attributable to Senior Officers and Highly Compensated Individuals

-(dollars in thousands) Present Value Payments 2021 Years of of Accumulated Made During the Name Plan Credited Service Benefits Reporting Period Aggregate Number of S Five AgriBank District Retirement Plan 34.3 \$9 926 \$145
+(dollars in thousands) Present Value Payments 2022 Years of of Accumulated Made During the Name Plan Credited Service Benefits Reporting Period Aggregate Number of Senior Officers and Highly Compensated Individuals Six AgriBank District Retirement Plan 34.2 \$7,265 \$101

-Senior officers in the above table includes those who retired during the year.
+Senior officers and highly compensated individuals in the above table includes those who retired during the year.

-The change in composition of the aggregate senior officers can have a significant impact on the calculation of the accumulated pension benefits.
+The change in composition of the aggregate senior officers and highly compensated individuals can have a significant impact on the calculation of the accumulated pension benefits.